hrbrmstr/spiderbar/README.md

 The following functions are implemented:

--   `can_fetch`: Test URL path against robots.txt
+-   `robxp`: Parse a 'robots.txt' file & create a 'robxp' object
--   `crawl_delays`: Get all agent crawl delay values
+-   `can_fetch`: Test URL paths against a 'robxp' 'robots.txt' object
--   `print.robxp`: Custom printer for 'robexp' objects
+-   `crawl_delays`: Retrive all agent crawl delay values in a 'robxp' 'robots.txt' object
--   `robxp`: Create a robots.txt object
+-   `sitemaps`: Retrieve a character vector of sitemaps from a parsed robots.txt object

 Installation
 ------------